-Feedback: Because the business use fell below 50 percent for the listed property, the depreciation for years 1 and 2 under the ADS method, Phyllis must actually recapture \$200 into income during the current year.

-\$280 (\$8,000/10 years × 70% × 1⁄2 year).
-Depreciation for year 2 would be \$320 (\$8,000/10 years × 40%).
-Because the actual depreciation taken in year 1 exceeds the sum of the
+Feedback: Because the business use fell below 50 percent for the listed property, the depreciation for all years must be recalculated under the straight-line method over the ADS recovery period.
+During the first year depreciation was \$800 ( $$8,000 \times .1429 \times 70\%$ ).
+Using the straight-line method over the ADS recovery period the depreciation for year 1 would be \$280 (\$8,000/10 years $\times 70\% \times \frac{1}{2}$ year).
+Depreciation for year 2 would be \$320 (\$8,000/10 years $\times 40\%$ ).
+Because the actual depreciation taken in year 1 exceeds the sum of the depreciation for years 1 and 2 under the ADS method, Phyllis must actually recapture \$200 into income during the current year.

-Learning Objective: 02-03 Explain the additional special cost recovery rules (§179, bonus, listed property) and calculate the

-Level of Difficulty: 3 Hara

-99. Alexandra purchased a \$35,000 automobile during 2016.
-The business use was 70 percent.
-What is the allowable depreciation for the current year? (ignore any possible bonus depreciation)
+AACSB: Analytical Thinking AICPA: BB Critical Thinking Blooms: Analyze Blooms: Apply Learning Objective: 02-03 Explain the additional special cost recovery rules (§179, bonus, listed property) and calculate the deduction allowable under these rules.
+Level of Difficulty: 3 Haro Topic: Special Rules Relating to Cost Recovery 99.
+Alexandra purchased a \$35,000 automobile during 2016.
+The business use was 70 percent.What is the allowable depreciation for the current year? (ignore any possible bonus depreciation)

 Feedback: The maximum depreciation for a luxury automobile during 2016 is \$3,160.
-Because the business use was 70 percent, depreciation is \$2,212 ($\$3,160 \times 70\%$).
+Because the business use was 70 percent, depreciation is 2,212 ( $3,160 \times 70\%$ ).

-Learning Objective: 02-03 Explain the additional special cost recovery rules (§179, bonus, listed property) and calculate the deduction allowable under these rules.

-100. Boxer LLC has acquired various types of assets recently used 100% in its trade or business.
+AACSB: Analytical Thinking AICPA: BB Critical Thinking Blooms: Analyze Learning Objective: 02-03 Explain the additional special cost recovery rules (§179, bonus, listed property) and calculate the deduction allowable under these rules.
+Level of Difficulty: 1 Easy Topic: Special Rules Relating to Cost Recovery 100.
+Boxer LLC has acquired various types of assets recently used 100% in its trade or business.
 Below is a list of assets acquired during 2015 and 2016: